violetPR99/Game/README.md

 ## goal

-get the cards all right:)
+get the cards all right:).

 ##Controls

-just click cards and match them
+just click cards and match them.